 One of the series of doors found at the base of the stairs in the south hall at Ballyhaise, County Cavan.
 While the core of the house dates from c.1730, this part of the building was extensively remodelled and extended early in the following century.
 The doorcases, with their ribbed pilasters and feathered capitals beneath expansive arched fans, date from that period.

-The east-facing garden front of Corravahan, County Cavan.
+The south-facing garden front of Corravahan, County Cavan.
 Dating from c.1840 the building shares many characteristics with the slightly earlier and considerably larger See House at Kilmore in the same county (see See and Believe, September 14th last).
 This is hardly surprising as both were designed by the same architect, William Farrell.
 Just as importantly whilst Corravahan was commissioned by then-local rector, the Rev. Marcus Gervais Beresford, the See House had been built on the instructions of his father, George de la Poer Beresford, Bishop of Kilmore.
 Ultimately Marcus Beresford would succeed to the same bishopric (by then united with the See of Ardagh) before being appointed Archbishop of Armagh and Primate of All Ireland in 1862.
 His immediate predecessor in this position was a cousin, Lord John George de la Poer Beresford: one might almost suspect nepotism was a feature of the 19th century Anglican church in Ireland.
 The present owners of Corravahan, who have spent recent years restoring the house, believe the ground floor bay window to the left is a later addition, perhaps added by a subsequent owner, the Rev. Charles Leslie or a member of his family.